protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 values use
 [varint encoding](/programming-guides/encoding) on the wire, negative values are inefficient and thus not recommended.
-You can define `enum`s within a message definition or outside – these `enum`s can be reused in any message definition in your `.proto` file.
+You can define `enum`s within a message definition, as in the earlier example, or outside – these `enum`s can be reused in any message definition in your `.proto` file.
 You can also use an `enum` type declared in one message as the type of a field in a different message, using the syntax `_MessageType_._EnumType_`.

-When you run the protocol buffer compiler on a `.proto` that uses an `enum`, the generated code will have a corresponding `enum` for Java or C++, or a special `EnumDescriptor` class for Python that's used to create a set of symbolic constants with integer values in the runtime-generated class.
+When you run the protocol buffer compiler on a `.proto` that uses an `enum`, the generated code will have a corresponding `enum` for Java, Kotlin, or C++, or a special `EnumDescriptor` class for Python that's used to create a set of symbolic constants with integer values in the runtime-generated class.

 {{% alert title="Important" color="warning" %}} The
 generated code may be subject to language-specific limitations on the number of